Beyond the felling ban:

 The Pfaffenhofen an der Ilm Nature Conservation Association e.V.
 (BN) is looking for new strategies to preserve trees after initiatives in favor of tree protection ordinances were repeatedly rejected by the municipalities approached.
 With the support of the Pfaffenhofen district local action group (LAG) as part of the LEADER civic engagement project, the BN commissioned Annette Hartmann (FLL tree inspector) with the study “Green climate power plants preserve: Positive approaches for the preservation of trees in settlement areas”.

-Hartmann is now asking progressive local authorities in Germany and abroad to get in touch with her and provide information by telephone about successful tree preservation measures and their implementation beyond the felling ban.
-Information on potentially suitable municipalities is also welcome.
+Hartmann was asking progressive local authorities in Germany and abroad to get in touch with her and provide information by telephone about successful tree preservation measures and their implementation beyond the felling ban.

 “Best practices” collection saves money